daverosoff/degd/workshops/05/NegativeDiscriminant.md

 \dwrspace{1}

 \question What complex exponential functions solve the differential equation?
 Use the roots you found and ape the exponential trick from before.
+(You want two different functions, $u_1$ and $u_2$, with no $c_1$ or $c_2$.)

 \dwrspace{1}

 \question Write these functions using Euler's formula.
-Call them $u_1$ and $u_2$ in their new, Eulerified form.

 \dwrspace{1}